GLOBAL MARKETS-Investors charge back into stocks on signs coronavirus spread is slowing

 Futures indicated Wall Street would extend gains from Tuesday, when the S&P 500 and Nasdaq posted record closing highs ESC1.N.

+But the yen slipped 0.3% JPY=EBS to a three-week low against the dollar.

-Brent crude futures rose from 13-month lows, helped by the likelihood producers would cut output LCOc1.
-Brent is still down almost 20% from its peaks in early January.
+Brent crude futures rose from 13-month lowsLCOc1, though they are still down almost 20% from their peak in early January.

-Some noted it remained unclear whether the coronavirus had peaked.
-Some Chinese companies said they were laying off workers as supply chains for goods had ruptured.

-"Evidence suggests the positive mood will continue, and we see some coordination in markets with oil rallying, base metals up and Treasuries coming under pressure," said Michael McCarthy, chief market strategist at CMC Markets in Sydney.
-But "I am not ready to buy risk assets yet."
+Many analysts caution against complacency over the economic fallout.
+Some Chinese firms have reported job cuts caused by damage to manufacturing supply chains.

+Savary at Prime Partners agreed, noting the dollar is near four-month highs, 10-year U.S. yields are some 30 basis points below early-January levels and demand for Swiss francs is high.

 U.S. RESILIENCE

 Yields onU.S.
-Treasuries and German Bunds US10YT=RRrose 3 to 4 basis points.
-Ten-year U.S. yields are now 13 bps off the four-and-a-half-month lows hit late January though almost 30 bps below where they started 2020.
+Treasuries and German Bunds US10YT=RRrose around 2 basis points.
+Ten-year U.S. yields are now 12 bps off the four-and-a-half-month lows reached in late January.

-Yields had risen on Tuesday after U.S. Federal Reserve Chair Jerome Powell said the U.S. economy was "resilient".
+Yields rose on Tuesday after U.S. Federal Reserve Chair Jerome Powell said the U.S. economy was "resilient".
 Powell also said he was monitoring the coronavirus, because it could lead to disruptions that affect the global economy.

-The dollar had risen to four-month highs against a basket of currencies .DXY but inched off those levels on Wednesday.
+The dollar rose to four-month highs against a basket of currencies .DXY, then slipped on Wednesday.

 ((sujata.rao@tr.com; +44 207 542 6176))